-The TOE has three distinct modes of operation
+37 The TOE has three distinct modes of operation

-Test Mode This mode is designed to allow authenticated test

-engineers access to Test features of the TOE.
-This mode of operation is applicable up to the end of Phase 3 of the life cycle.
+Test Mode This mode is designed to allow authenticated test engineers access to Test features of the TOE.
+This mode of operation is applicable up to the end of Phase 1, 2 and 3 of the life cycle.
 This mode of operation is disabled by wafer saw.
 Package Mode This mode is designed to allow authenticated test engineers access to a subset of the Test features of the TOE.
 This mode of operation is applicable to the full life cycle of the TOE.

-User Mode This is the Mode of operation that the end Security IC life cycle of the TOE.

-(composite product) is intended to be used in.
-This mode of operation is dependant on the ROM and NVM code loaded.
-This mode of operation is available throughout the
+User Mode This is the Mode of operation that the end Security IC (composite product) is intended to be used in.
+This mode of operation is dependent on the ROM and NVM code loaded.
+This mode of operation is available throughout the life cycle of the TOE.